makrai/notes/levin05-ch3-current.md

   * Similarly, among non-causative verbs,
     * sentience is sufficient to ensure mapping to subject
-    * Volitional involvement in the event is also sufficient to ensure mapping to subject position in noncausative verbs.
+    * Volitional involvement in the event is also sufficient to ensure mapping to subject position in noncausative verbs
-  * for all verbs for which being in motion counts as a proto-agent entailment, the NP denoting the moving object is mapped onto subject position.
+  * for all verbs for which being in motion counts as a proto-agent entailment, the NP denoting the moving object is mapped onto subject position
 * the relative importance of the Patient Protorole entailments
   * Jackendoff (1996b); the incremental theme Patient Proto-role entailment does not have a part to play
-  * We defer a full discussion of this notion until the larger discussion of aspectual determinants of argument realization in section 4.2.
+  * We defer a full discussion of this notion until the larger discussion of aspectual determinants of argument realization in section 4.2
 * relative priority of various semantic features in subject and object selection
   * Tsunoda (1985) criticizes
     Hopper and Thompson’s (1980) prototype approach to transitivity.
 He points
   * the semantic components of transitivity they propose do not all count equally, with
-    “affectedness” of the object being crucial, while “volitionality” of the subject apparently being irrelevant.
+    “affectedness” of the object being crucial, while “volitionality” of the subject apparently being irrelevant
 * the components of prototype concepts have been shown to be differentially ranked; see Murphy (2002) for recent discussion and references
 * what is the source of the ranking? if there is one
   * organization to a lexical semantic representation
-  * grounded at least partially in a theory of event types.
+  * grounded at least partially in a theory of event types
 * Dowty’s approach suggests that all the semantic determinants of argument real derive from the lexical entailments which verbs impose on their arguments and only these entailments enter into assignment of grammatical relations to arg
-  * However, the picture is more complicated.
+  * However, the picture is more complicated
   * semantic properties relevant to argument realization which derive from sources other than the lexical entailments of verbs.
 Second,
   * some semantic properties may affect the morphosyntactic realization of a grammatical relation, rather than the choice of grammatical relation
-  * We discuss these complications in turn.
+  * We discuss these complications in turn
 * Some of Dowty’s proto-role entailments come from the choice of “filler” for
   * eg the dative verb send and dat shift;
   * three arguments: the sender, the thing sent, and the goal of transfer
   * The goal
-    * need not be animate eg _The factory sent the goods to the warehouse_.
+    * need not be animate eg _The factory sent the goods to the warehouse_
     * can be realized as the first object in a double object construction only if
       * animate, as in The factory sent the contractor the goods, or,
       * at least, interpretable as a potential possessor, metonymically
-  * possible to argue that there are two verbs send, each with a distinct realization of arguments and set of entailments on the goal.
+  * possible to argue that there are two verbs send, each with a distinct realization of arguments and set of entailments on the goal
     * widespread (see chapter 7)
       * Ackerman and Moore (2001); all such alternations are taken to reflect differences in lexical entailments